Warrant officer (United States): Reestablishment of warrant officer one

-On 4 June 2018, the Chief of Naval Operations announced the reestablishment of the rank of warrant officer one (pay grade W-1), for cyber warrant officers, and solicited applications for the rank/grade.
+On 4 June 2018, the chief of naval operations announced the reestablishment of the rank of warrant officer one (pay grade W-1), for cyber warrant officers, and solicited applications for the rank/grade.
 These warrant officers will receive their appointment via warrant and not via commission.
 They will incur a six-year service obligation once promoted to W-1.
 A minimum of three-years in grade with a total service time of 12 years must be achieved before appointment and commission to chief warrant officer (W-2).
-However, the President also may grant appointments of warrant officers in the grade of W-1 via commission at any time, and the Secretary of the Navy may also appoint warrant officers in that grade via commission, through additional regulations.
+However, the president also may grant appointments of warrant officers in the grade of W-1 via commission at any time, and the secretary of the Navy may also appoint warrant officers in that grade via commission, through additional regulations.
 In mid-December 2018, the Navy announced that six selectees had been named.
 They will wear a distinctive cap badge with two crossed anchors.

 Air Force

-The United States Air Force no longer uses the warrant officer grade.
 The USAF inherited warrant officer ranks from the Army at its inception in 1947, but their place in the Air Force structure was never made clear.
 When Congress authorized the creation of two new senior enlisted ranks in each of the five services in 1958 (implementing them in 1959–1960), Air Force officials privately concluded that these two new "super grades" of senior master sergeant and chief master sergeant (styling the incumbents as "superintendents" vice senior or staff NCOICs as does the USA and USMC) could fill all Air Force needs then performed at the warrant officer level.
 This was not publicly acknowledged until years later.
 The Air Force stopped appointing warrant officers in 1959.

 The last active-duty Air Force chief warrant officer, CWO4 James H. Long, retired in 1980.
 The last Air Force Reserve chief warrant officer, CWO4 Bob Barrow, retired in 1992.
 Upon his retirement, Barrow was honorarily promoted to CWO5, the only person in the Air Force ever to hold this grade.